svmiller/peacesciencer/README.md

 It also has the following data sets:

+  - `capitals`: a list of capitals and capital transition for Correlates of War state system members
+  - `cow_ddy`: a full directed dyad-year data frame of Correlates of War state system members
   - `cow_states`: Correlates of War state system membership data (version: 2016)
   - `gw_states`: Gleditsch-Ward independent state system data (version: